pjekel/cbtree/README.md

 renamed and some properties have moved from the tree to the model and vice versa.

 <h2 id="basics">CheckBox Tree Documentaion</h2>
-The full [documentation set](/documentation/CheckBoxTree.md) can be found in the documentation directory.
+The full documentation set can be found in the /documentation directory.